pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 ### Reading Notes

-Adjectives are the words that modify or describe the nouns or pronouns.
+Adjectives are the words that modify or describe nouns or pronouns.
 They are also known as modifiers as they modify the noun and tell us about what a noun is in a particular context.
 For example:

 1. Lotus is a "beautiful" flower. ( we can simply say, lotus is a flower, but here we are describing how it looks like)
 2. Poornima is a "good" girl.
 3. I bought a pair of "colorful" shoes.

-Kinds of adjectives
+## Kinds of adjectives

 Adjective of Quality: These adjectives provide information about the quality of person/s, things or places.
-They can describe about the "age", "size", "shape", "colors", "feelings", etc.
+They can describe the "age", "size", "shape", "colors", "feelings", etc.

 For example:
 1. Ram is an "honest" boy.